rackerlabs/support-how-to/content/rackspace-metrics/integrate-carbon-deamon-with-rackspace-metrics.md

 #### Description

-Carbon Forwarder allows you to integrate with Carbon Demons that make up the storage backend of a Graphite installation.
+Carbon Forwarder enables you to integrate with the carbon daemons that make up the storage back end of a Graphite installation.

-The integration is through a Carbon Forwarder instance that accepts pickle protocols metrics, which is the only protocol used by graphite carbon relay.
+The integration is through a Carbon Forwarder instance that accepts pickle protocols metrics, which is the only protocol used by a graphite carbon relay.

 #### Dependencies